thaffenden/vrsn/README.md

                   - main
 ```

-For an example you can look at this repo's CircleCI config, which uses the orb.
+For an example you can look at this repo's [CircleCI config](./.circleci/config.yml)
+which uses the orb.

 See the [CircleCI orb docs](https://circleci.com/developer/orbs/orb/thaffenden/vrsn)
 for more specifics on how to customise the orb jobs to best suite your needs.

+The orb is semantically versioned using the same number as the `vrsn` binary
+and Docker container, so you can pin a specific version in your CI config or
+use the `volatile` tag to always get the latest version of `vrsn`.

 ## Commands